Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Execution-first systems address these inefficiencies at their source.

 By continuously optimizing routes and allocations, they reduce unnecessary miles and improve fleet utilization.
+Locus customers have reported delivery cost reductions of up to 20% and SLA adherence improvements to 99.5%.
 By responding to disruptions in real time, they minimize SLA breaches and associated costs.
-By automating decision-making, they reduce reliance on manual processes and enable teams to operate at greater scale.
+By automating decision-making, they reduce reliance on manual processes and enable teams to Achieve Last Mile Excellence at greater scale.

 The result is not incremental improvement—it is structural efficiency.